modusbox/camel-datasonnet/README.md

 </route>
 ```

-Since there are no additional attributes or parameters allowed for the `<language>` element, the input and output MIME types can be controlled by setting headers `Content-Type` and `outputMimeType` prior to calling an expression.
+Since there are no additional attributes or parameters allowed for the `<language>` element, the input and output MIME types can be controlled by setting properties `inputMimeType` and `outputMimeType` prior to calling an expression.

 If you want to use Datasonnet expressions in the Camel Java DSL, you can use the `DatasonnetRouterBuilder` class and one of its `datasonnet()` functions, for example: